-Shale shaker is main an solids removal equipment.
-Today, offshore and onshare drillings projects where more effective fluids/solids separation is required in addtion to the reduction of costs related to shale shakers performance.
+Shale shaker is the main solids removal equipment.
+Today, offshore and onshore drilling projects where more effective fluids/solids separation is required in addition to the reduction of costs related to shale shakers performance.

 Most drilling rigs are equipped with at least one shale shaker.
 The purpose of a shale shaker, as with all drilled-solids removal equipment, is to reduce drilling cost.
 Most drilling conditions require limiting the quantity and size of drilled solids in the drilling fluid.

 This handbook describes the method and mechanical systems available to control drilled solids in drilling fluids used in oil well drilling.
 System details permit immediate and practical application both in the planning/design phase and in operations.

 Good solids-control programs are often ignored because basic principles are not understood.
 This book explains the fundamentals of good solids control.
 Adherence to these simple basic principles is financially rewarding.